polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/ihc.md

 ### Layout <a name="ihc-layout"></a>

-This image below provides a simplified diagram representing the connection between the channels (IHCCs) and the IHCIAs which conform the IHC.
+This image below provides a simplified diagram representing the connection between the channels (IHCC's) and the IHCIA's of the IHC subsystem.

 ![ihc-basic-view](images/ihc-animation.gif)

+For further information on the IHC layout, please refer to the [Icicle Kit Reference Design](https://github.com/polarfire-soc/icicle-kit-reference-design) README.

 ## Associated Software <a name="ihc-software"></a>